chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 You can also include edge attributes, e.g., thicker edges for links connecting actors who collaborate in many movies.

-You can use different node shapes for different clusters obtained using clustering.
+You can use different node shapes for different clusters obtained using clustering (using the ModuLand plug-in).

 Feel free to also create graphs mixing movies and actors, or to create sub-graphs that illustrate something specific (e.g., the sub-graph of all horror movies, or all comedy movies).